HKU-BAL/Clair3-MP/README.md

-# Clair3-MP: variant calling using with sequencing data from multiple platforms
+# Clair3-MP: variant calling using sequencing data from multiple platforms

-Contact: Ruibang Luo, Huijing Yu
+Contact: Ruibang Luo, Junhao Su, Huijing Yu

-Email: rbluo@cs.hku.hk, hjyu@cs.hku.hk
+Email: rbluo@cs.hku.hk, jhsu@cs.hku.hk, hjyu@cs.hku.hk

 ---
 ## Introduction

-Clair3-MP (Multi-Platform) is a deep-learning based variant calling method that supports multi-platform data including ONT-Illumina, ONT-PacBio and PacBio-Illumina to facilitate research involving different data in variant calling.
-Clair3-MP features a neural network that supports multi-platform data and trains a series of new models, tailored to perform variant calling using different multi-platform data.
+Clair3-MP (Multi-Platform) is a deep-learning-based variant calling method that supports multi-platform data, including ONT-Illumina, ONT-PacBio, and PacBio-Illumina to facilitate research involving different data in variant calling.
+Clair3-MP features a neural network that supports multi-platform data and trains a series of new models tailored to perform variant calling using different multi-platform data.
 In addition, Clair3-MP can incorporate reference genome stratification information by including a stratification channel in its input tensors.
 This channel encodes the platform preference into the neural network and enables better variant-calling performance for multi-platform data.

 Detailed descriptions of the software and results for Clair3-MP can be found [here](https://www.biorxiv.org/content/10.1101/2023.05.31.543184v1).